ploneintranet/ploneintranet/docs/development/patterns.rst

 Which of course means you need to have the Node Package manager installed.
 This will be left as an excercise to the reader. :)

-Then, navigate to ``ploneintranet.theme``, where we manage our bower dependencies, and run::
+Then, navigate to ``ploneintranet/prototype``, where we manage our bower dependencies, and run::

     bower link pat-colorchanger